ic-action - The Action AttributeThe ic-action attribute tells Intercooler to perform a client side action

 This attribute allows you to make modifications to the client-side DOM without a server request, while using the declarative mechansims of Intercooler.

-attribute is a list of commands, separated by
+The value of the ic-action attribute is a list of commands, separated by

 the semi-colon character.